9001/copyparty/README.md

 * Android-Chrome: increase "parallel uploads" for higher speed (android bug)
 * Android-Firefox: takes a while to select files (their fix for ☝️)
 * Desktop-Firefox: ~~may use gigabytes of RAM if your files are massive~~ *seems to be OK now*
-* Desktop-Firefox: may stop you from deleting folders you've uploaded until you visit `about:memory` and click `Minimize memory usage`
+* Desktop-Firefox: may stop you from deleting files you've uploaded until you visit `about:memory` and click `Minimize memory usage`

 ## status